 Border Wall Rising In Arizona, Raises Concerns Among Conservationists, Native Tribes

 Construction has begun on President Trump's border wall between Arizona and Mexico, and conservationists are furious.
-The massive barrier will skirt one the most beloved protected areas in the Southwest — Organ Pipe Cactus National Monument, recognized by the United Nations as an international biosphere reserve.
+The massive barrier will skirt one of the most beloved protected areas in the Southwest — Organ Pipe Cactus National Monument, recognized by the United Nations as an international biosphere reserve.

 On a recent drive along the borderline, a crew was transplanting tall saguaro cactus out of the construction zone.